Axway/api-builder-docs/content/en/docs/updates/2022_09_09_update_unit_tests_with_test_utils.md

 ## Example

-Here is a before-after example of the changes made to the default test file in new projects.
+Below is a before-after example of the changes made to the default test file in new projects.

 ### Before